The content on this page was translated automatically.

 Dr. Fabian Dankert

-Fabian Dankert is a chemist with proven expertise in main group element chemistry, the activation of chemical bonds and the design of novel organometallic architectures.
-He completed his doctorate in chemistry at the end of 2020 at the Philipps University of Marburg under the supervision of Prof. Dr. Carsten von Hänisch.
-In his dissertation, he dealt with the activation of Si-O bonds for application in the rational design of siloxanes and template-assisted synthesis.
+Fabian Dankert is a chemist with proven expertise in the chemistry of main-group elements, the activation of chemical bonds, and the design of novel organometallic architectures.
+He completed his Ph.D. in chemistry in late 2020 at Philipps University of Marburg under the supervision of Prof. Dr. Carsten von Hänisch.
+In his dissertation, he focused on the activation of Si–O bonds for use in the rational design of siloxanes and template-assisted synthesis.

-In 2021, Dr. Dankert moved to the Leibniz Institute for Catalysis (LIKAT) in Rostock, where he worked in the research group of Dr. habil.
-Christian Hering-Junghans on the activation of small molecules and phosphinide transfer reactions using phospha-Wittig reagents.
+In 2021, Dr. Dankert joined the Leibniz Institute for Catalysis (LIKAT) in Rostock, where he conducted research in the group led by Dr. habil.
+Christian Hering-Junghans, where he conducted research on the activation of small molecules and on phosphinide transfer reactions using Phospha-Wittig reagents.

 From 2022 to 2023, he worked in the group of Prof. Dr. Dominik Munz at Saarland University.
-His research there focused on transfer and redox chemistry of phosphorus compounds, the activation of strong chemical bonds and the structural characterization of reactive molecules using crystallography - including in-crystallo transformations - complemented by theoretical studies.
+There, his research focused on the transfer and redox chemistry of phosphorus compounds, the activation of strong chemical bonds, and the structural characterization of reactive molecules using crystallography—including in-crystallo transformations—supplemented by theoretical studies.

-In 2023, he joined the research group of Prof. Dr. Eva Hevia at the University of Bern (Switzerland), funded by a Walter Benjamin Fellowship from the DFG.
-His independently conceived research focused on the design of low-valent heterometallic group 13 compounds and their application in small molecule activation, combining experimental and theoretical methods to study electronic structures and thermodynamic aspects.
+In 2023, he joined the research group of Prof. Dr. Eva Hevia at the University of Bern (Switzerland), supported by a Walter Benjamin Fellowship from the DFG.
+His independently conceived research focused on the design of low-valent Group 13 heterometallic compounds and their application in the activation of small molecules, combining experimental and theoretical methods to investigate electronic structures and thermodynamic aspects.

-Since the end of 2024, Dr. Dankert has been conducting independent research as an FCI-Liebig fellow at the University of Kassel.
-There he leads a project on the rational development of aluminum-based multimetallic systems for bond activation and catalysis and is also involved in chemical teaching at various levels.
+Since late 2024, Dr. Dankert has been conducting independent research at the University of Kassel as an FCI-Liebig Fellow.
+There, he leads a project on the rational development of aluminum-based multimetallic systems for bond activation and catalysis and is also involved in teaching chemistry at various levels.
+Notably, he accepted a teaching position at the University of Marburg to teach the introductory lecture for the General and Inorganic Chemistry (AC1) module in the summer semester of 2026.